Swendude/JS-functions/index.md

 - A Function may 'act on' some (or multiple) things, we call this the *arguments*.
 E.g. 'Banana' or 'Knives'. _Some function do not 'act on' anything but just produce results (e.g 'Smiling')._
 - A Function produces a *result*, this may be an effect like 'knives being thrown in a pattern' or it may be a thing like 'Peeled banana'.

 It's as simple as that!
-We will get to code soon enough but before you continue spent some time on the following exercises:
+We will get to code soon enough but before you continue spend some time on the following exercise:

 _Ex 1.
 Write down 10 examples of functions you encounter in real life, **give their name, arguments (if any) and result**_